Did you know that...

 Payment Button Flow

-To receive payments with our gateway just follow these simple steps:
+To receive payments through our gateway, you only need to follow these simple steps:

-3. The customer pays by credit card, debit card, gift card or credit card.
+3. Payment: The customer can pay using their credit card, debit card, or balance from Payphone.

 Environment configuration

-To implement the payment button, you must meet certain requirements, which we divide into two categories: Commercial Requirements y Development Requirements.
+To implement the payment button, it is necessary to meet certain requirements, which are divided into two categories: Business Requirements and Development Requirements.

 Business Requirements:

-• The establishment that is to receive the payments must be registered with Payphone Business.
-To start the registration you can do click here.
+• The establishment that will receive the payments must be registered in Payphone Business.
+To start the registration process, you can click here.

 Development Requirements: